webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
 Web Developer with solid technical experience (MEAN and LAMP stacks) with focus on UI.
 Hands-on Manager/Director of operations and product development experience in Agile environment.
 I have been consulting with small and large companies in San Francisco Bay Area.
-Most of my work cover: Client - Server communications, data visualization, dashboards, security, performance, responsive design and more.
+Most of my work cover: Client - Server communication, REST APIs, data visualization, dashboards, security, performance, responsive design and more.

 * 18 + years of solid web development experience
 * Clear Professional Communications.
 No dramas.